 Over to you

-Sales teams will always need technical knowledge and abilities to perform their jobs.
+Sales teams will always need training to acquire technical knowledge and abilities to perform their jobs.
 But to really succeed in their jobs, your sales staff need soft skills training.
 You know what they say, though.
 A (sales)man is only as good as his tools.
 So, be sure to use the best sales training software to deliver your training.